CAVaccineInventory/vial/docs/docker.md

 # Using Docker

 Docker can be used for setting up Postgres for local development.
+Here is the recommended way to install Docker for Mac and launch the image for Postgres.

 1. Install Docker for Mac